ganelson/inform/resources/Documentation/Writing with Inform.md

 	[Rule "notify score changes rule" applies.]
 	>

-As we can see, ``RULES`` produces a lot of output, much of which is probably irrelevant to whatever problem we're tracking down.
+As we can see, ``RULES`` produces a lot of output, much of which is probably irrelevant.
 Nonetheless, knowing exactly which rule is printing undesirable output is helpful, especially if that rule comes out of an extension or some other source that we did not write ourselves: this output has told us that the text we saw came from the `report jumping rule`.

 To find out more about what is going on in specific rules, we can also turn to the Index tab under Actions and click through to that specific action.
 From there we will be able to see which rules are included, what responses they're writing, and where they were defined in the source text.

 ``SCENES`` lists which scenes are currently playing and which are complete.
 This is valuable if scene-triggered events are not happening when we expect them to.

-``RANDOM`` sets the random number generator to a predictable seed.
-If we include this in a test command, it will guarantee that the subsequent behaviour of the story is consistent across multiple playthroughs, which is helpful if we're trying to test something to do with, say, randomly wandering non-player characters.

 ``RELATIONS`` lists all the relations defined in the story, except for things like support and containment that are part of the world model and are so numerous that the output would be overwhelming.